Climate Smart Agriculture

 Partnerships for Climate-Smart Commodities Webinar Series

-ISAP is excited to announce our upcoming Partners for Climate Smart Commodities (PCSC) webinar series, beginning Friday, June 16th at 8am CT.
-The series will feature PCSC projects working to support Illinois farmers, including those with a multi-state geography.
-Each hour-long session in the series will feature two PCSC projects, including an overview of the programs and time for Q&A for each project.
-Each presenter will also share how individual producers may interact with their programs by walking through potential farmer scenarios.
+ISAP hosted a three-part webinar series that featured PCSC projects working to support Illinois farmers, including those with a multi-state geography.
+Each hour-long session in the series featured two PCSC projects, including an overview of the programs and time for Q&A for each project.
+Each presenter also shared how individual producers may interact with their programs by walking through potential farmer scenarios.

 Agriculture's Climate Potential